 Preparation:

-- Season the tofu or tempeh and fry.
+- Season and fry tofu or tempeh.

 - Arrange all the ingredients in a bowl.